openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodPriorityThreshold enables users to schedule &ldquo;best-effort&rdquo; pods, which
+<p>podPriorityThreshold enables users to schedule &ldquo;best-effort&rdquo; pods, which
 shouldn&rsquo;t trigger autoscaler actions, but only run when there are spare resources available.
 The default is -10.</p>
 <p>See the following for more details: